-Please be attentive for Marshfield Medical Center's isolation signs.
-These signs have pictures and written instructions to assist associates, visitors, and volunteers.
+Please be attentive for Marshfield Medical Center-Rice Lake Precaution signs.
+These signs have pictures and written instructions to assist staff, visitors, and volunteers.
 The signs have their own individual color coding and are always displayed under the room number.
-Please see examples below, remember entering any patient room requires hand hygiene.
+Please see examples below.